Nakilon/dhash-vips/README.md

         DHashVips::IDHash distance3_c      0.210000   0.000000   0.210000 (  0.212864)
         DHashVips::IDHash distance 4       8.300000   0.120000   8.420000 (  8.499735)

-* There is now a benchmark that runs both speed and quality tests summing results as a single table:
+* There is a benchmark that runs both speed and quality tests summing results as a single table (observe that results may depend on the libvips version):

       ruby 2.3.8p459 (2018-10-18 revision 65136) [x86_64-darwin18]
       vips-8.11.3-Wed Aug 11 09:29:27 UTC 2021